Criminal Defense FAQ

 How long will my case take?

-The truth is that there is no way of knowing for sure how long a divorce, custody, or other family law case will take.
+The truth is that there is no way of knowing for sure how long a divorce, child custody, residential responsibility, or other family law case will take.
 No two cases are the same and each will require a different strategy and a different amount of time to resolve.
 Some simple, uncontested divorces can take as little as a few months, but contested cases depend on court schedules and how long it takes a judge to make final decisions on each issue that is being disputed.
 For a better idea of how long your case may take, discuss your case with a Minot family law attorney during a free 30-minute consultation.
 Contact Rowenhorst Law today.